szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 draft: true
 ---

-# Some intro here about why I'm looking at this:
+# DVC vs. Pachyderm

+I decided to embark on this comparison mostly out of curiosity.
+No tool is perfect for all use cases, that's why we have forks, and spoons, and sometimes when we're camping, sporks.
+Although Pachyderm claims to use a git-style model for data and code versioning, there are aspects of the Pachyderm model (like forking) that aren't exactly like git.
+So one thing I wanted to know is, how well does this analogy to git work for DVC?
+And are there use cases where one should definitely use DVC or Pachyderm?

+So here's the bottom line, and if you want more details, scroll down to read about my experience trying out DVC on my own.

 # comparison

 Both DVC and Pachyderm can:
-- track and save data and ML models (pachyderm can do this too)
+- track and save data and ML models
-- switch between versions easily
+- switch between versions easily*
 - easily pull in data from cloud storage, and push back out
-- functionality for streaming data
+- pull in streaming data
 - facilitate work on a shared development server (or cluster, in the case of Pachyderm)

 One major difference is that Pachyderm expects you to use kubernetes.
 You can run it locally with minikube, but really the whole point is to containerize models.
 DVC has no such expectation.

+Another major difference is that Pachyderm is designed to serve models, both for development and production.
+DVC isn't a model serving service.

+##todo if time allows, look at CML

 ##todo: Some intro here about what else dvc can do that Pachyderm doesn't do as easily:
-- compare model metrics among experiments (not sure what this means yet?)
+- compare model metrics among experiments, e.g `dvc metrics diff`

+This is a feature I would've love to have in Pachyderm, but it doesn't exist.

 Some links to past posts about pachyderm: